 Your puppy will need a safe, comfortable place to come home to.
 Puppy-proof your house by removing or securing anything that could be hazardous.
 This includes electrical cords, toxic plants, household chemicals, small items your puppy could choke on, or any item you don’t want your puppy to chew.
 You’ll also want to set up a bed or crate in a quiet room or corner of the house that your puppy can go to decompress.

-4. Plan for training and socialization
+4. Plan for training and socialisation

-For your puppy to be a good canine citizen, they’ll need training and socialization.
+For your puppy to be a good canine citizen, they’ll need training and socialisation.
 Look into puppy classes in your area.
 These are a great way for your puppy to learn basic obedience and how to interact with other dogs.
 You’ll also want to work on introducing your puppy to new sights and sounds so they’re comfortable in different situations and environments.

 5. Partner with a veterinarian